 For open systems environments, including Windows, fixed-block architectures or fixed-block addressing is the most common basis for performing I/O operations to and from a disk drive.
-The most common I/O command protocol for open systems is the
+The most common I/O command protocol for open systems is the SCSI command set, not to be confused with parallel SCSI cabling, as there is a difference.
+The SCSI command set is implemented on different network and storage I/O interfaces or transports, such as Fibre Channel, iSCSI, SAS, InfiniBand and others.

 Part of the SCSI command set protocol is an initiator (source) that requests an I/O operation (read, write or status inquiry) and a target (destination) device with a subaddress known as a LUN.
 The target can be a single disk in a JBOD array with each HDD having a different SCSI target and possibly a unique or selectable LUN of the device supports it.
 A common use of LUNs is in storage systems or arrays that incorporate some type of controller, usually with RAID where multiple HDDs are configured and aggregated into a RAID or volume group and then assigned a unique LUN and accessed via a SCSI target ID.